Chile looks for way forward after rejecting new constitution

 Boric, 36 is Chile’s youngest-ever president and a former student protest leader.
 He had tied his fortunes so closely to the new document that analysts said it was likely some voters saw the plebiscite as a referendum on his government at a time when his approval ratings have been plunging since he took office in March.

-What happens now amounts to a big question mark.
+What happens now amounts to a big question.
 Chilean political leaders of all stripes agree the constitution that dates from the country’s 1973-1990 dictatorship must change.
-The process that will be chosen to write up a new proposal still has to be determined and will likely be the subject of hard-fought negotiations between the country’s political leadership.
+The process chosen to write up a new proposal still has to be determined and will likely be the subject of hard-fought negotiations within the country’s political leadership.

 The vote marked the climax of a process that began when the country once seen as a paragon of stability in the region exploded in student-led street protests in 2019.
 The unrest was sparked by a hike in public transportation prices, but it quickly expanded into broader demands for greater equality and more social protections.